Alignment Report

 6

-Beyond DOL
+Beyond DOL Scope

-Foundational Content Areas
+Content Areas

 01Understand AI PrinciplesComplete

-DOL Sub-AreaAI Agility Challenge Element
+DOL Sub-AreaAI Agility Element

 02Explore AI UsesComplete

-DOL Sub-AreaAI Agility Challenge Element
+DOL Sub-AreaAI Agility Element

 03Direct AI EffectivelyExceeds

-DOL Sub-AreaAI Agility Challenge Element
+DOL Sub-AreaAI Agility Element

 Prompt designModule 1.1: ROAC.
 Module 2.1: CROW.
-Module 4.1: Structured blocks with delimiters and guardrails.
+Module 4.1: Structured blocks.

 Collaborative interactionModule 1.2: Command vs. collaborative prompting.
-Build both, run both, compare.

 Exceeds.
-Five full modules on prompt design, from foundational to state-of-the-art.
+Five full modules on prompt design.

 04Evaluate AI OutputsComplete

-DOL Sub-AreaAI Agility Challenge Element
+DOL Sub-AreaAI Agility Element

 Accuracy assessmentModule 2.2: Verify stage.
-Identify claims that sound confident but might be wrong.

-Bias detectionModule 3.4: Bias-checking habits as part of responsible AI checklist.
+Bias detectionModule 3.4: Bias-checking habits.

 Professional standardsModule 2.2: Personalize stage.
-What would the learner add that AI doesn't know?

 05Use AI ResponsiblyExceeds

-DOL Sub-AreaAI Agility Challenge Element
+DOL Sub-AreaAI Agility Element

-TransparencyModule 3.4: Documentation standards for AI involvement.
+TransparencyModule 3.4: Documentation standards.

 Delivery Principles